-Let’s face it… front yard lighting goes way beyond sticking some solar yard lights along the walkway.
+Let’s face it… front yard lighting goes way beyond sticking some outdoor solar yard lights or solar-powered lights along the walkway.

 During the day, we proudly look out the window as our manicured lawn basks in the summer sun, and makes us a proud homeowner.
-When the sun goes down, a little garden lighting can help make the lawn and landscape come alive.
+When the sun goes down, a little garden lighting or exterior lighting can help make the lawn and landscape come alive.

 Both use the same technology, but the front yard carries different reasons and goals when lighting in the front yard.

-Lights in the front yard direct visitors to the front entry, but also accent the garden, highlight the architecture of your home and provide security – needs and considerations not required by the backyard.
+Front yard lights direct visitors to the front entry, but also accent the garden, highlight the architecture of your home and provide security – needs and considerations not required by the backyard.

 The technology used and outdoor lighting ideas put into practice to illuminate the front yard is very similar to lighting the backyard, but differ in options depending on the goal you want to achieve.